ultraYumm/ultraYumm-fs-app/README.md

 ## Contributors Wanted!
 I'm building and enhancing this app as a volunteer project in my spare time for anyone to use and enjoy.
 Pull requests are welcome.
-I have tons more to learn about web and app development so please aso share your feedback and suggestions.
+I have tons more to learn about web and app development so please also share your feedback and suggestions.

 ## Demo
 Link to live app: https://www.ultrayumm.com/